 Welcome to the Dorman Museum, Middlesbrough.
 A great family day out.
 Learn, have fun & enjoy!

-This summer a really wild exhibition is coming to the Dorman Museum.
+This summer a really wild exhibition is happening at the Dorman Museum.

 Safari is a vibrant, interactive journey into the habitats and wildlife of the African continent where there is so much to discover.

 Visitors can set up camp in the Safari tent and from there head out to explore wild habitats from the savanna to the deep jungle and meet the animals that live there.
 From beetles to buffalo, and lions to giraffes, Safari will take you on an unforgettable journey of animal discovery.